osl-incubator/scicookie/docs/description.md

 **Installation**

-- Install Cookieninja (if not already installed): Open your terminal and run the following command: `pip install scicookie`
+- Install Cookiecutter (if not already installed): Open your terminal and run the following command: `pip install scicookie`

 **Project Creation**